-Persons interested in pursuing a degree in teacher education must first be admitted to the TED, which requires completing an application in the Teacher Education Department Student Advisement Office, O.P.
+Students interested in pursuing a degree in teacher education must first be admitted to the TED, which requires application submission in the Student Advisement Center, O.P.
 Lowe Education Building Room 215, satisfying criteria pertaining to GPA, and completion of 30 credit hours required courses.
-These persons, upon declaring education as a major, are admitted to a precandidacy status.
+These persons, upon declaring education as a major, are admitted to a pre-candidacy status.

-Admission to Teacher Education Program
+Admission to the Teacher Education Program

-Students who wish to pursue a teacher education degree must be formally admitted to candidacy status by the Teacher Education Department and Admission Committee.
-To gain admission, students must:
+Pre-teacher candidates who wish to pursue an Elementary Education or Secondary Education degree must be formally admitted to candidacy status by the Teacher Education Department Admissions Screening Committee.
+To gain admission, pre-teacher candidates must:

-- Maintain an overall grade point average of 2.75 or better on a 4.0 scale with no grade less than "C" in general education courses; - Take and pass PRAXIS Core during the first 45 hours of enrollment.
-Student with 21 or greater ACT Score are exempt from the PRAXIS Core requirement - Complete the application for Admission to the Teacher Education Department; - Interview with Teacher Education Admissions Committee; and - Complete a writing sample. - MVSU Teacher Education Department undergraduate student upon graduating and interested in graduate work may be admitted for graduate studies provided requirements of the program is met.
+- Maintain an overall grade point average of 3.0 or better on a 4.0 scale with no grade less than "C" in general education courses; - Take and pass PRAXIS Core during the first 45 hours of enrollment.
+Students that have obtained an ACT Score of 21 or greater, are exempt from the PRAXIS Core (Reading, Writing and Mathematics) requirements; - Complete an Admissions Application to the Teacher Education Department; - Interview with Teacher Education Program Admissions Screening Committee; and - Complete a writing sample.